cristaloleg/go-advice/README.md

 ### Concurrency
 - [ ] best candidate to make something once in a thread-safe way is `sync.Once`
-  - don't user flags, mutexes, channels or atomics
+  - don't use flags, mutexes, channels or atomics
 - [ ] to block forever use `select{}`, omit channels, waiting for a signal

 ### Performance